help raise awareness by sharing

 Narcissists suppress their true feelings and personality so they can get what they desire in the real world.
 They are hardwired for manipulation and this developed skill is underestimated by most.
 Some are more skilled than others, it just depends on their goals in the world.

-You can experience symptoms while you are still in the relationship and years after leaving the relationship.
+Here are some symptoms that you may be experiencing if you have narcissistic abuse syndrome.
+You can experience these symptoms while you are still in the relationship.